symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 .. csv-table::
         :header: "Owner", "Amount", "MosaicId", "Description"

-        Alice, 100, nem.xem, Native currency mosaic
+        Alice, 100, |networkcurrency|, Native currency mosaic
-        Ticket distributor, 1, 7cdf3b117a3c40cc, Represents a museum ticket.
+        Ticket distributor, 1, ``7cdf3b117a3c40cc``, Represents a museum ticket.

-Before continuing, :ref:`create the two accounts <setup-creating-a-test-account>` loaded with ``nem-xem``.
+Before continuing, :ref:`create the two accounts <setup-creating-a-test-account>` loaded with |networkcurrency|.
 You should also :doc:`create a mosaic <../mosaic/creating-a-mosaic>` with the ticket distributor's account.
 This new mosaic will represent the ticket.

 ****************************
 Creating the escrow contract